-- Create the user stored procedure in the primary database. - Mark the user stored procedure for replicated function delivery using sp_setrepproc. - Grant the appropriate procedure permissions to the appropriate user. - At the primary Replication Server, create the function replication definition for the stored procedure with name, parameters, and datatypes that match those of the stored procedure.
-You can specify only the parameters you want to replicate.

-- Create a stored procedure in the replicate database with the same parameters (or a subset of those parameters) and datatypes as those created in the primary database.
+- Create the user stored procedure in the primary database. - Mark the user stored procedure for replicated function delivery using sp\setrepproc. - Grant the appropriate procedure permissions to the appropriate user. - At the primary Replication Server, create the function replication definition for the stored procedure with parameters and datatypes that match those of the stored procedure.
+You can specify only the parameters you want to replicate. - At the replicate site: Create a stored procedure in the replicate database with the same parameters (or a subset of those parameters) and datatypes as those created in the primary database.
 Grant appropriate permissions to the procedure to the maintenance user. - Create a subscription to the function replication definition in the replicate Replication Server.